Sathyabhama Das Biju

-Sathyabhama Das Biju (born May, 1963) is an Indian amphibian biologist, wildlife conservationist and heads the Systematics Lab at the University of Delhi, Department of Environmental Studies and is currently in Harvard University as a Radcliffe Fellow at the Radcliffe Institute for Advanced Study.
+Sathyabhama Das Biju (born May, 1963) is an Indian amphibian biologist and wildlife conservationist.
+He heads the Systematics Lab at the University of Delhi, Department of Environmental Studies and is currently in Harvard University as a Radcliffe Fellow at the Radcliffe Institute for Advanced Study.
 He is dubbed as the "Frogman of India" by media for his passion for frogs and for bringing fresh fascination for Indian amphibians.
+Biju completed his degrees from Kerala University and obtained his first PhD was in Botany from University of Calicut, India.
+He contributed to knowledge on plants through several scientific publications and books.
+His second PhD was in animal science from Vrije Universiteit Brussel, Belgium.

 In 2010, Biju in collaboration with national and international institutions launched the nationwide Lost!
 Amphibians of India campaign to rediscover species thought to be extinct.
 In 2011, Biju was the recipient of the Sanctuary Wildlife Service Award for his "extraordinary passion which led to the discovery of several new species".
 In 2008, the IUCN recognized his "extreme dedication to discover and conserve the vanishing amphibian fauna" by conferring him the Sabin Award.
 In 2006, he established the Systematics Lab at the University of Delhi to bring together and train young researchers in the field of herpetology.
 Currently, Biju is a Senior Professor at the Department of Environmental Studies University of Delhi.
 He is also an Associate of the Department of Organismic and Evolutionary Biology (OEB) and the Museum of Comparative Zoology at Harvard University.
 In 2022, he was honoured with Kerala Sree Award, third highest civilian award given by the Government of Kerala.
 A Radcliffe Hrdy fellow, Biju has also served as the Dean, Faculty of Science and Head, Department of Environmental Studies at University of Delhi.
-He was elected as a fellow to the Indian National Science Academy in 2023.
+He was also a recipient of the INSA-Royal Society London Exchange Fellowship and The Royal Society London Fellowship for working at the British Museum of Natural History, London.
+He has been elected Fellow of the Indian National Science Academy (INSA), the Indian Academy of Sciences (IASc) and the National Academy of Sciences (NASI).